TurnNetwork/turn-sdk.js/README.md

 ## Web3.js Interface

 Interact with nodes through web3 objects provided by web3.js.
-On the underlying implementation, it communicates with the local node through RPC calls. web3.js can connect to any PlatON node that exposes the RPC interface.
+On the underlying implementation, it communicates with the local node through RPC calls. web3.js can connect to any Bubble node that exposes the RPC interface.

 ### Usage